AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 But if developer decides to set PHPMailer attributes by hand, and forgot about Sender, function will stop to be vulnerable (since mailsend() will not feed mail() with 'extraParams').

 4.At last we arrive to mailPassthru().
-The function in PHPMailer that calls mail().
+The function in PHPMailer that calls PHP mail().

 ```php
 [...]